FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1978/1978-03-26-lena-and-bonnie.md

 </figcaption>
 <img src="/assets/images/lena-and-bonnie/clapperboard-01.png" class="full-width">
 <figcaption>
+<p>Part 1 of the show opens with Lena & Bonnie performing the song Compatibility.
+Lena then perform a song and dance medley of disco music.
+Bonnie then performs a medley of show tunes, Lena and Bonnie then reprise the song Compatibility and it then goes to an advert break.</p>
-<p><strong>Note:</strong> When part 1 of the show was recorded the clapperboard information display the year 1977, When it was in fact 1978 on the recording of the show you can hear someone off screen confirm the year as 1978.</p>
+<p><strong>Note:</strong> When part 1 of the show was recorded the clapperboard information display the year 1977, When it was in fact 1978 on the studio recording of the show you can hear someone off screen confirm the year as 1978.</p>
-<p>The show opens with Lena and Bonnie performing the song Compatibility.
-Lena then perform a song and dance medley of disco music.</p>
-<p>Bonnie then performs a medley of show tunes, Lena and Bonnie then reprise the song Compatibility and it then goes to an advert break.</p>
 </figcaption>

 <figcaption  id="part-2">